Ready in

 Step 7: Assemble the Spring Rolls

 Place a spring roll wrapper on a flat surface.
 Add a spoonful of the cooled filling.
-The video demonstrates three folding methods: 1) Classic fold: Fold the corner over the filling, tuck, fold in the sides, and roll tightly, sealing the edge with paste.
+The video demonstrates three folding methods: 1) Classic fold: Fold the corner over the filling, tuck, the sides, and roll tightly, sealing the edge with paste.
 2) Envelope fold: Fold two opposite corners in, add filling, and roll.
-3) Rectangle fold: Apply paste to three edges, add filling, fold in half, and roll.
+3) Rectangle fold: Apply paste to three edges, add filling, half, and roll.

 Step 8: Freeze the Rolls for Storage (Optional)